cavbp/acebook-rails-template/README.md

 ```
 ----

-First, clone this repository.
-Then:
+First, clone this repository. and `CD` into it Then:

 ```bash
 > bundle install